haensl/node-amp-mustache-skeleton/README.md

 # node-amp-mustache-skeleton
-AMP page skeleton served via node.js featuring mustache templating and pm2.
+AMP page skeleton served via node.js featuring mustache templating and equipped for Dockerization.

 ## Quick start

 * Fork this repo.
+* `npm i -g gulp-cli`
 * `npm i`
 * `npm start`
 * Navigate to [`http://localhost:8080`](http://localhost:8080) in your browser to see stuff.